dart-lang/build/README.md

 The [example](https://github.com/dart-lang/build/tree/master/example)
 directory has an example of a build with custom builders which generate outputs into both the source tree and a hidden generated directory.
-Try a build with `pub run build_runner build -o web:deploy` to see what the output looks like.
+Try a build with `dart run build_runner build -o web:deploy` to see what the output looks like.

 Most projects should not need custom builders.